 Tokens you’ll receive to operate many of the automated musical machines inside the House:

 The Original House and Infinity Room

 Walkways through gardens lead to the Original House — now is your time to cleanse your mental palate for what you’re about to see and hear.

 Have you ever seen a movie or cartoon where the protagonists are shrunken down and injected into a human body?
 Walking through the original House is like a walk through the mind of creator Alex Jordan.
 It’s dimly lit; it’s warm; there are many organic twists, bends, folds & pockets; many blood reds and visceral browns; it has a unique smell; and art, sculpture & music form moments of a dream.

-Alex’s thought-process is preserved in the alcoves, walkways, and stairways.
+Alex’s thought process is preserved in the alcoves, walkways, and stairways.
 The architecture, in most places, embraces the shape of its rock foundation.
-The house surrenders, in some places, to rocks which literally just from the floor, and in other places, the House spirals away from the rock to escape it.
-We see what Alex adored and valued in life: knowledge in the form a library of books; ornate art and sculpture from Asia; complicated, mechanical, robotic musical instruments; the warmth of light from Tiffany lamps, and red & brown velvet furnishings; the comfort of a cosy alcove.
+The house surrenders, in some places, to rocks that literally just from the floor, and in other places, the House spirals away from the rock to escape it.
+We see what Alex adored and valued in life: knowledge in the form of a library of books; ornate art and sculpture from Asia; complicated, mechanical, robotic musical instruments; the warmth of light from Tiffany lamps, and red & brown velvet furnishings; the comfort of a cozy alcove.
 It might be the ultimate “man cave”.